suhaskamath2712/E0261_P11/documentation/documentation.md

 ---------------------------------------------------------------------
 Purpose
 -------
-Utilities to run PostgreSQL EXPLAIN (FORMAT JSON, ANALYZE, BUFFERS) for each SQL and produce a cleaned JSON plan suitable for stable comparison (execution-time fields removed).
+Utilities to run PostgreSQL EXPLAIN (FORMAT JSON, BUFFERS) for each SQL and produce a cleaned JSON plan suitable for stable comparison (execution-time fields removed).
+The EXPLAIN retrieval call is wrapped with defensive error handling (caller sees `null` on failure).

 Important methods
 -----------------